 Date Class Event

-Sunday 4th August All Classes Entries close (see 8.2 re entries limits)
+Monday 3rd August All Classes Entries close (see 1 and 8.2)

 Rating Divisions 2 & 3 and Hamilton Island Division 1